MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/getting-a-bing-maps-key.md

     -   **Application type**:  Required.
 Select the application type that best represents the application that will use this key.
 You can find descriptions of key and application types [here](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).

 5. Click the **Create** button.
 The new key displays in the list of available keys.
-Use this key to authenticate your [!INCLUDE[ve_product_name](../articles/includes/ve-product-name-md.md)] application as described in the documentation for the [!INCLUDE[ve_product_name](../articles/includes/ve-product-name-md.md)] API you are using.
+Use this key to authenticate your Bing Maps application as described in the documentation for the Bing Maps API you are using.

 ## Upgrading Your Account
  If you want to upgrade your account to be an enterprise account, contact [Bing Maps for Enterprise](http://www.microsoft.com/maps/contact.aspx).